jnywong/minikube-jupyterhub-prometheus-grafana/README.md

 ### Deploy Grafana dashboards

-Ensure that you have set the environment variable `SOPS_AGE_KEY` to the age secret key in order to decrypt the Grafana token.
+Ensure that you have set the environment variable `SOPS_AGE_KEY` to the age secret key in order to decrypt the Grafana token, or you can pass the file location of the `key.txt` file to `SOPS_AGE_KEY_FILE`.

 ```bash
 python3 deployer.py grafana